Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

    {{page.varAddlAuth}}
    {{site.data.alerts.end}}

-1. The user clicks the login link.
-The SSO portal will verify the user (potentially asking for any additional factors if required by the organization).

-1. SSO portal redirects back to the cluster.
-This is now the same with the step 3 above in the IdP initiated login
+1. The SSO portal redirects to the cluster's endpoint.

-If you access WebUI by physically connecting to a node, the login page will not show the SSO prompt even if it is configured.
+   {% include note.html content="If the user accesses the Web UI by connecting to a node physically, the login page doesn't show doesn't show **Continue to SSO login** on the Web UI login page, even if SSO is configured." %}

-In general, users need to be assigned the built-in Observers role to access WebUI.
-Members of the built-in Administrators role always have access to the WebUI.

 ## Known Issues and Limitations
 - AD users can still use their passwords to login to WebUI and CLI.
 This will be improved in a future software release.